 - Highly effective autofocus with advanced subject detection.

-- Durable, professional build with integrated grip.
+- Durable, professional build with an integrated grip.

 - Significantly reduced rolling shutter.